The hybrid Josephson rhombus: A superconducting element with tailored current-phase relation: Nonsinusoidal CPR and charge-4 e supercurrent

 We begin by experimentally investigating junction asymmetry (effective transparency) of both arms with the reference junction depleted.
 The differential resistance, $dV/dI$, as a function of current bias, $I$, and perpendicular magnetic field, $B_\perp$, taken with all four junctions fully balanced shows an oscillatory $I_\mathrm{SW}$ that remains finite throughout the measured range; see Fig.~\ref{f3}(a).
 The switching current is maximal at $B_\perp\approx0.28$~mT, corresponding to one flux quantum threading the rhombus loop ($f=1$), and minimal but finite---roughly half of the total amplitude---at $B_\perp\approx0.14$~mT ($f=1/2$).
 This contrasts the imbalanced configuration with $\rho \ll 1$ in both arms, where the supercurrent is suppressed at $f=1/2$, resembling a symmetric dc SQUID; see Fig.~\ref{f3}(b).

 To further investigate the origin of the finite supercurrent at $f=1/2$, we measure the ratio of the switching currents at $f=1/2$ and $f=1$, $I_\mathrm{SW}^{f=1/2}/I_\mathrm{SW}^{f=1}$, as a function of $V_2$ and $V_4$, while keeping $V_1$ and $V_3$ fixed; see Fig.~\ref{f3}(c).
+Thanks to the relaxed balancing condition for $\rho$, we use a common gate voltage for two JJs being tuned.
 The ratio peaks around 0.5 at $V_2 = V_4 \approx -0.55$~V, near the balancing point of the rhombus, and decays when the voltages are detuned away from this configuration.

 We use the measured gate-voltage dependence of the individual switching currents of the four JJs to model the rhombus CPR, from which we calculate $I_\mathrm{SW}^{f=1/2}/I_\mathrm{SW}^{f=1}$ as a function of $V_2$ and $V_4$; see dashed red curve and inset in Fig.~\ref{f3}(c).
 The model reproduces $I_\mathrm{SW}^{f=1/2}/I_\mathrm{SW}^{f=1}\approx0.5$ at full balancing and the suppression of $I_\mathrm{SW}$ at $f=1/2$ for strong asymmetry within the arms.
 According to the model, the remaining supercurrent at $f=1/2$ is due to even harmonics, which interfere constructively at full frustration.
 This suggests that the finite supercurrent at $f=1/2$ originates from a dominant $\cos(2\varphi)$ component.